-Intraaortic Balloon Support for Myocardial Infarction With Cardiogenic Shock - IABP-SHOCK II
+Intraaortic Balloon Pump in Cardiogenic Shock II - IABP-SHOCK II

 The goal of the trial was to evaluate treatment with intra-aortic balloon counterpulsation (IABP) compared with no IABP among patients with acute myocardial infarction (AMI) and cardiogenic shock.

 - Patients with AMI complicated by cardiogenic shock and early planned revascularization

 - Definition of cardiogenic shock:

 - Systolic blood pressure <90 mm Hg for at least 30 minutes or the need for catecholamine infusion to support systolic blood pressure >90 mm Hg and

 - Impaired end-organ perfusion (altered mental status, cold/clamming skin/extremities, oliguria with urine output <30 cc/hour, or serum lactate >2 mmol/L)

 Percentage female: 33%